RossDynamics/To-Boldly-Go/README.md

-# To-Boldly-Go
+# To Boldly Go

 To Boldly Go is a Python framework for automatic low-energy trajectory design.

-The source code is in the Python file; see the Word document, my thesis, for an explanation of how it works.
+##Files

+-toboldlygo.py: To Boldly Go itself
+- thesis.docx: My Honors thesis explaining To Boldly Go.